Rules for importers and exporters of crude oil, hydrocarbon oils and gas, pumps, valves, compressors, turbines, subsea equipment and pipelines.

 You should thoroughly research your export destination country when planning to export.

 There are a number of issues to consider.
-As a starting point, you may wish to seek advice from UK Trade & Investment (UKTI).
-Find your local international trade team on the UKTI website.
+As a starting point, you may wish to seek advice from As a starting point, you may wish to seek advice from the Department for International Trade (DIT).

 There are also various ways that you can research a potential export destination.
 These include: